 u"max(x)=AmaxsinπLx

-If the mass of the beam is uniformly distributed along its length, the equivalent static force induced by the moving bridge mass can be described with the following equation.
+If the total mass of the beam, m, is uniformly distributed along its length, the equivalent static force induced by the moving bridge mass can be described with the following equation.

 fs=mLAmaxsinπLx

 This equation takes the form of the Newton’s second law of motion: F=ma.